DeepSec-prover/DeepSec-prover.github.io/alpha.md

 ## Installation of DeepSec UI

 **DeepSec UI** has been packaged so you don't need to compile it from the source.
 Just download the version according to your OS and double click.
+You can also directly visit [DeepSec UI Releases](https://github.com/DeepSec-prover/deepsec_ui/releases) to get the lastest version.
 If you need another distribution, please feel free to ask (other than windows...)

 1. For MacOSX: [deepsec-ui-1.0.0-rc2_OSX.dmg](https://github.com/DeepSec-prover/deepsec_ui/releases/download/v1.0.0-rc2/deepsec-ui-1.0.0-rc2_OSX.dmg)
 2. For Linux: